 Living expenses are legal for birth parents, but there are limits to what kind of support you can provide.
 Expenses that are allowed include attorney fees, medical expenses, adoption-related expenses, counseling, living expenses, and travel related to the adoption.
 Expenses for vacations or gifts are not permitted.
 You are also not allowed to provide support after two months post-placement for living expenses and not after six months post-placement for counseling expenses.
 Always check with a licensed adoption attorney or agency about any expenses you provide for birth parents.

-It is helpful to understand the biological parent’s legal rights since they are protected under law.
+It is helpful to understand the biological parent’s legal rights since they are protected under the law.
 Birth parents need to consent to an adoption before a child can be legally adopted by another family.
-In order for a domestic adoption to be completed, a birth mother must relinquish her rights and consent to the adoption after the birth of her child.
+For a domestic adoption to be completed, a birth mother must relinquish her rights and consent to the adoption after the birth of her child.
 In Oklahoma, the consent must be completed in court by a birth parent who is over the age of 16.
 If the birth parent is under age 16, then their guardian must consent in front of a court of law.
-Once consent forms are signed, it cannot be changed unless there is proof of a crime.
+Once consent forms are signed, they cannot be changed unless there is proof of a crime.

 Foster Child Adoption